Facebook Pixel

-Summer Olympians who have played in the NFL
+Summer Olympians Who Played in the NFL

 Jim Thorpe, Canton Bulldogs | 1912 (Decathlon and Pentathlon)

 Thorpe was later stripped of his Olympic titles after discovering he had been paid to play baseball before the 1912 Olympics.
-However, this was not found until six months after the Olympics, breaking the rule that any protests must be made within 30 days.
+However, this was not discovered until six months after the Olympics, breaking the rule that any protests must be made within 30 days.
 Thorpe was reinstated as champion in 1982; he was named co-champion alongside Ferdinand Bie and Hugo Wieslander.
 His family was awarded commemorative medals after his original ones were stolen from a museum.

 Eugene Vidal, Washington Senators | 1920 (Decathlon)

-A talented multi-sport athlete, Vidal was a letterman in football, basketball, baseball, and track at the University of South Dakota (USD).
+A talented multi-sport athlete, Vidal was a letterman in football, basketball, baseball, and track at the University of South Dakota.
 Vidal then went on to play football, basketball, and run track at Army.
 He became the first graduate of USD to be on an Olympic team in 1920, competing in the decathlon.
 Vidal won eight of the 100-meter dashes but could only place seventh overall in the event.
 He would return to the Olympics in 1924 as an assistant track coach in charge of the modern pentathlon and decathlon squads.

 In between his two appearances as an Olympian, Vidal played professional football with the NFL’s Washington Senators in 1921.
 Vidal would only appear in one game for the Senators before becoming an assistant coach for the Oregon football team between 1926 and 1928.
 Vidal went on to become President Franklin Roosevelt’s top civil aviation director from 1933 to 1937.
 In his obituary, he was described as a “pioneer promoter of civil aviation.”